yaxingwang/Transferring-GANs/README.md

    running code with default setting.
 The pretrained model can be seleted by changing the parameter 'TARGET_DOMAIN'

+- Conditional GAN
+  If you are interested in using conditional model, just setting 'ACGAN = False'
 # Results
 Using pretrained models not only get high performance, but fastly attach convergence.
 In following figure, we show conditional and unconditional settings.
 ![unconditional_conditional](https://user-images.githubusercontent.com/16056485/40908899-5d8484be-67e8-11e8-894c-d4b19a54e48c.png)